jibeproject/travelDiaryProcessing/README.md

 ## Melbourne

-Scripts associated with the VISTA travel diary survey for Melbourne [TBD]
+Scripts associated with the VISTA travel diary survey and processing destination microattractions for Melbourne

+### script/Melbourne/destinationChoice/destinations.R
+Combine destinations used to develop the trip attraction model as a single 'all_destinations' dataset

+### script/Melbourne/destinationChoice/microDestinationAttraction.R
+Prepare the `microDestinationAttraction.csv` file for running the JIBE MITO/SILO model Melbourne useCase.